Port Said: Colleges and universities

 Port Said has a number of higher education institutions.
 Port Said University is a public university that follows the Egyptian system of higher education.
 The most notable faculties of the university are the faculty of engineering and the faculty of science.
 In addition, the Arab Academy for Science and Technology and Maritime Transport is a semi-private educational institution that offers courses for high school, undergraduate level students, postgraduate.

-Sadat Academy for Management Sciences is an Egyptian Public Academy under the authorization of the Ministry of higher education.
+Sadat Academy for Management Sciences is an Egyptian Public Academy under the authorization of the Ministry of Higher Education.

 Schools

 Port Said contains about 349 schools in all different educational stages between governmental, experimental, private language schools beside French historical schools.

+Healthcare

+Port Said's healthcare sector is based on its pioneering role in implementing Egypt's Comprehensive Health Insurance System, which has contributed to modernizing local facilities and expanding medical coverage.

+The city boasts several accredited hospitals managed by the General Authority for Healthcare, in addition to private clinics, including; Al Salam Hospital Port Said, Al Shifa Medical Complex, Al Nasr Specialized Hospital, Port Said University Hospital, and Eye Hospital.
+Specialized clinics such as AL3IADA and Medical Health Clinics offer private consultations in fields such as dermatology, orthopedics, and dentistry.

 Transport

 Port

 The port of Port Said is the 28th-busiest seaport for container transport, the second-busiest in the Arab world (narrowly behind the port of Salalah in Oman), and the busiest container seaport in Egypt, with 3,470,000 TEU transported in 2009.
 The port is part of the Maritime Silk Road.
 It is divided into: